Segment Policy Optimization: Effective Segment-Level Credit Assignment in RL for Large Language Models: Experiments on SPO-tree

 \textbf{Comparison with Baseline Methods.} We initially limit the training context window size to 2K and evaluate model accuracy (Pass@1) on MATH500 every 10 iterations.
-For evaluation, we follow the implementation provided by \citet{kazemnejad2024vineppo}, setting the evaluation context window also to 2K and using greedy decoding (temperature = 0).
-Figure \hyperref[fig:SPO-tree-results]{6(a)} shows the training curves of SPO-tree and GRPO, demonstrating that our method consistently achieves higher accuracy throughout the training process under the same wall-clock time.
-This validates the effectiveness of SPO-tree and highlights the benefit of leveraging finer-grained signals.
+For evaluation, we follow the implementation provided by \cite{kazemnejad2024vineppounlockingrlpotential}, setting the evaluation context window also to 2K and using greedy decoding (temperature = 0).
+Figure \hyperref[fig:SPO-tree-results]{5(a)} shows the training curves of SPO-tree, vanilla GRPO, and GRPO with probability mask.
+We observe that GRPO with probability-mask outperforms vanilla GRPO to some extent, demonstrating the effectiveness of this technique in long CoT scenarios.
+However, SPO-tree still achieves significantly higher accuracy under the same wall-clock time.
+This validates the effectiveness of SPO-tree and highlights that introducing segment advantage values is crucial for achieving better performance.